Skip to main content

 The automatic sprinklers of the Mills are supplied with town water, and the rigid rules of the insurance companies compel the Corporation to see that there is not a minute in the year that the sprinklers are not fully supplied so it can be seen that no pumping station could be more ready to meet its requirements than would the mill in case of low water.
 Although the works were not completed until late in the fall 38 faucets were rented before the season closed and the prospect is that the number will be doubled this year.
 We would suggest that it would be advisable for the town to charge itself annually with a moderate sum for the use of the hydrants, which with the income from the faucet rentals will be ample to redeem the bonds at maturity.

-We have made the following RULES AND REGULATIONS (Historic only).
+We have made the following historic RULES AND REGULATIONS – (See: Documents) available online (for research purposes only).